 Leaders of the four opposition parties formed the Sudan Revolutionary Front (SRF) on Friday and declared that they would overthrow the regime of the National Congress Party (NCP) “using all available means.”

-The parties participating in the second meeting of the SRF were the Sudan People’s Liberation Movement-North (SPLM-N), Justice and Equality Movement (JEM), Sudan Liberation Army-Abdel Wahid (SLA-AW), Sudan Liberation Army-Minni Minnawi (SLA-MM).
+The parties participating in the second meeting of the SRF were the Sudan People’s Liberation Movement-North (SPLM-N), Justice and Equality Movement (JEM), Sudan Liberation Army-Abdelwahid El Nur (SLA-AW), and Sudan Liberation Army-Minni Minawi (SLA-MM).

 In a statement, the SRF stressed on the need to converge civil political action and the armed struggle.
 They also announced the formation of high-level committees, political as well as military, to undertake the day-to-day work of the SRF.
 This is a step towards formalizing the Kauda collation/alliance formed by the four participating parties.